 - A 25% reduction in gross receipts in either the first, second, or third quarter of 2020 compared to the same quarter in 2019.
 Note: A 25% reduction in Q4 gross receipts in 2020 is acceptable if you apply for a PPP loan on or after January 1, 2021.

 - Type of entity matters.
-Businesses, certain types of nonprofit organizations, housing cooperatives, veterans’ organizations, tribal enterprises, self-employed, sole proprietorships, independent contractors, and small agricultural cooperatives can apply.
+Businesses, certain types of nonprofit organizations, housing cooperatives, veterans’ organizations, tribal enterprises, self-employed, sole proprietorships, independent contractors, small agricultural cooperatives and internet publishing organizations (NAICS Code 519130) can apply. can apply.

 - Those who certify that economic uncertainty make this loan necessary.